Documentation Index

 LLM-based scoring

 For cases where simple rules can’t capture the nuance—was an omission meaningful?
-Is a proper noun misspelling close enough?—an LLM can perform word-level alignment and classify each difference by severity:
+Is a proper noun misspelling close enough?—an LLM can perform word-level alignment and classify each difference by severity:- No penalty: Semantically equivalent forms (number formats, contractions, variant spellings)

 - Minor penalty: Single-character misspellings, minor grammatical markers